Isbell's zigzag theorem

 Isbell's zigzag theorem, a theorem of abstract algebra characterizing the notion of a dominion, was introduced by American mathematician John R. Isbell in 1966.
 Dominion is a concept in semigroup theory, within the study of the properties of epimorphisms.
-For example, let U is a subsemigroup of S containing U, the inclusion map $U \hookrightarrow S$ is an epimorphism if and only if $\rm{Dom}_S (U) = S$, furthermore, a map $\alpha \colon S \to T$ is an epimorphism if and only if $\rm{Dom}_T (\rm{im} \; \alpha) = T$.
+For example, let U be a subsemigroup of S containing U, the inclusion map $U \hookrightarrow S$ is an epimorphism if and only if $\rm{Dom}_S (U) = S$, furthermore, a map $\alpha \colon S \to T$ is an epimorphism if and only if $\rm{Dom}_T (\rm{im} \; \alpha) = T$.
 The categories of rings and semigroups are examples of categories with non-surjective epimorphism, and the Zig-zag theorem gives necessary and sufficient conditions for determining whether or not a given morphism is epi.
 Proofs of this theorem are topological in nature, beginning with Isbell (1966) for semigroups, and continuing by Philip (1974), completing Isbell's original proof.
 The pure algebraic proofs were given by Howie (1976) and Storrer (1976).
 (Note: These pure algebraic proofs were based on the tensor product characterization of the dominant elements for monoid by Stenström (1971).)